We are your Community

 Charities may also apply for grants and special project funding from Community Resource by clicking the following link.

 Charities must meet the following criteria to apply with CRFCU.

 We specifically focus on programs supporting the community, homeless, schools, and Veterans/First Responders.
-Interfaith Partnership for the Homeless, Children’s Miracle Network Hospitals and Grassroots Givers are examples in our charitable giving.
+Interfaith Partnership for the Homeless, Albany Police Athletic League, Capital Roots and Grassroots Givers are examples of our charitable giving.
 CRFCU is committed to supporting charitable and community activities in the markets where we do business.
-Local organizations and groups may provide the local Branch Manager with a copy of your IRS tax letter with your 501 (c) (3) status and a completed Donation Request Form.
+Local organizations and groups may provide the local Branch Manager with a copy of your IRS tax letter with your 501 (c) (3) status and a completed 2019 CRFCU Charitable Donation Request Form.
 All requests must be complete and received at least 6 weeks prior to the event.

 We do not provide direct aid to: